jasperdunn/blog/content/blog/are-comments-cluttering-your-code/index.md

 If a fellow developer comes across a comment, the chances are that they'll spend unnecessary time trying to understand the author's intention.

-Comments aren't required when the code is written with correct variable names; ones that give meaning outside of context.
+Comments generally aren't required when the code is written with correct variable names; ones that give meaning outside of context.

 Aim to write only what is required for the reader to understand the code.